Store Outlook email as files

 Keep email with other related documents

 Most users organize their files in project related folders.
-They keep all documents (Word documents, Excel spreadsheets, PowerPoint presentations, CAD drawings, etc.), related to a particular project, in the same folder.
+They keep all documents (Word documents, Excel spreadsheets, PowerPoint presentations, CAD drawings, etc.), related to a particular project or client, in the same folder.
 However, for email related to the same projects, users have to go somewhere else - Outlook.
 By keeping email messages in the file system, along with the rest of the project related files, you eliminate the need to constantly switch between File Explorer for regular documents and Outlook for email messages.

-Easily share documents with colleagues
+Share documents with colleagues

 Incremental email backup

 If you store email in a single PST file, email backup becomes a challenge, once a PST grows above a certain size.
 Receiving a single new message changes the PST file, which means the backup software has to copy the entire PST file.
-That can take quit a long time and takes a lot of space.
+That can take quite a long time and takes a lot of space.

-Storing every email in its own file means that when one message changes or arrives, you have to backup just that one file.
+Storing every email message in its own file means that when one message changes or arrives, you have to backup just that one file.
 That makes backups so much easier and faster, which means more users will actually use backups and avoid losing important email.
 This also makes incremental email backups very practical.
-And you do not need to shutdown Outlook to back up the saved msg files.
+And you do not need to shutdown Outlook to back up the saved MSG files.

-Reduce PST or Exchange mailbox size
+Reduce PST or Exchange mailbox and Public Folders size

 By storing email in the file system, outside of Outlook you reduce the size of your mailbox.